 This brings me full circle from my blogging hiatus to have a clear vision for this blog.
 This blog is something I do out of passion and purpose.
 Passion for helping women the way I needed help and purpose for using the pain I have overcome to help others.
 I do not want this passion project to contribute to me feeling overwhelmed.
 To achieve this, I have realized that I need to ditch perfection, ditch strategy, and just blog.
 I want to openly share the things in my life that have given me joy, peace, and happiness (my faith, financial discipline, cognitive behavioral therapy and more).
 I also want to transparently share the pain that I had to endure, overcome and reflect in order to grow.
 As I make room for restoration of the joy, peace and happiness peace in my life I know it will help create room for me to better invest in this passion.

+As always, this is only my personal experience and what has worked best for me.
+However,I truly believe there is hope for every unique situation, even yours.
+If you suffer from severe mental illness or thoughts of suicide I want to encourage you to seek help today.
+Find a local therapist or contact the National Suicide Lifeline by calling 1-800-273-8255 or texting “START” to 741-741.
+A trained therapist can provide you with a diagnosis and help you develop an appropriate treatment plan.
 Until next time, I want to close by challenging you to really tap into the reflection and the rest you need to overcome the low you are currently experiencing sis.
 Then I want you to see how you can use it for a purpose greater than yourself.